 - If you have not completed all the lower division courses required as preparatory subject matter in your major, then enrolling in these courses should be your main priority.

-- Do you need to take a placement exam?
+- Do you need to take a Course Placement?

-- If your major requires one of the courses listed below and you have not completed the equivalent course at your previous institution, then you will be required to take the appropriate placement exam prior to enrolling (or before instruction begins).
-If your major does not require one of the courses then you are not required to take the exam, but it is still recommended if you are exploring other majors or minors.
+- If your major requires one of the courses listed below and you have not completed the equivalent course at your previous institution, then you will be required to take the appropriate course placement prior to enrolling (or before instruction begins).
+If your major does not require one of the courses then you are not required to take a course placement, but it is still recommended if you are exploring other majors or minors.
 If you're not sure, check with your major advisor.

 Math Placement required for MAT 12, 16A, 17A, 21A, or 21M